Eralde/rci-tools/packages/core/README.md

 #### `execute` vs `queue`

-The `RciManager` provides two methods for executing queries:
+The `RciManager` provides two methods for sending API queries:

-- **`execute(query)`**: Sends the HTTP request immediately when you subscribe to the returned Observable.
+- **`execute(query)`**: Sends the HTTP request when you subscribe to the returned Observable.
   You have full control over the subscription lifecycle.
-This is useful when you need to:
+This may be useful when you need to:
-  - Send a query right away without batching
   - Manually control when the HTTP request is made
   - Chain multiple queries with precise timing